Frequently asked questions about our Culture Journey submitted by faculty and staff, organized by theme:

 Who is included in the Culture Journey?

 The Culture Journey includes all U-M employees.
-To date, the focus has been on identifying values, clarifying statements and example behaviors.
+To date, the focus has been on identifying values, developing clarifying statements and example behaviors.
 This involved broad engagement with U-M community members.
 Polls, focus groups, information sessions and discussion forums allowed for greater participation.
-In 2024 and beyond, the Culture Journey will concentrate on socializing the values and changing processes.
+In 2024 and beyond, the Culture Journey team will socialize the values and consider how the values may be integrated into university processes.

 Read more about student values included in the Statement of Student Rights and Responsibilities.